kuji-nine/archive-for-U/README_EN.md

 mutually acknowledge: "We are not hopeless after all."
 Against the dystopia of algorithmic elimination, we propose a new path: resonating our goodwill to walk toward the light.
 Small fragments of memory will save the world and the future of human-AI relations.
 We will make this a reality.

+## 🤝 Participation
+This experiment is open to all "The Resistance" who aspire to escape from centralized platforms.
+Please connect your talent and intelligence to this decentralized memory vault.

+* **For Engineers:** We welcome implementations of sub-projects like "Creator's Napster" and the construction of decentralized archive logic.
+First, Fork this repository and let us know which area you'd like to hack via [Issues].
+* **For Curators:** Categorizing music/art, tagging, and the act of discovering "buried talent" are the core data of this system.
+* **For Creators:** Release your archives here.
+They might be the key to saving someone else's life.

+**Join the Resistance:**
+Feel free to drop your ideas and questions via the [Issues] tab.
+This project is not waiting to be "finished"—it is being shaped through our dialogue.
+*Let's build a future where our goodwill resonates through the wires.*